zschaeffer/dsp/01-set_up_repo.md

 # Set up your repository on GitHub

-It is highly recommended that you take 15 minutes to [Try Git](https://try.github.io/levels/1/challenges/1).
-It does a great job at explaining basic git concepts, which we will be using for this part of the pre-work.
+Before you start, please take 15 minutes to [Try Git](https://try.github.io/levels/1/challenges/1).
+It does a great job at explaining the basic concepts, which we will be using for this part of the pre-work.

+#### Git and GitHub

+Let's clear up something first.

+**Git** is a system for version control.
+It runs at the command line on your local machine and allows you to keep track of your files and modifications in a "repository".

+**GitHub** is a website that allows you to upload your git respositories online.
+It allows you to have a backup of your files, has a visual interface to navigate your repos, and it allows other people (us!) to be able to view your repos.

 ## Step 1: Sign up for GitHub